Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Makes it a misdemeanor to willfully remain at the scene of an emergency or to fly a drone over a wildfire, emergency response, or public safety operation in a manner that impedes firefighters, peace officers, emergency medical personnel, or military personnel.
-Enforced aggressively by CalFire during wildfire seasons.
-Flying over a wildfire grounds firefighting aircraft.
+Amended by AB 1680 to make it a misdemeanor to willfully remain at the scene of an emergency or disaster in a way that impedes firefighters, peace officers, or emergency medical services.
+Flying a drone over a wildfire or emergency scene violates this statute.

 View source